×

 Tips For Making The Best Keto Blueberry Bread

-• For some extra bright and citrusy flavor that pairs perfectly with the blueberries, consider adding 1-2 tablespoons of lemon zest.
+• Add a lemony twist.
+For a fresh, bright flavor that pairs beautifully with blueberries, stir in 1–2 tablespoons of lemon zest.
+Game changer!

 How To Store Almond Flour Blueberry Bread?

-Thaw the bread in the fridge overnight or at room temperature for a few hours.
-You can reheat it in the microwave or oven before serving.
+To serve, thaw overnight in the fridge or leave it out at room temp for a couple of hours.
+You can warm it up in the microwave or toaster oven just before serving — so good with a little butter or cream cheese!

 Can I Use Frozen Blueberries?